 200, 400, and 600 word bios and full resume available by request.

-British-American musician Jonathan Palmer Lakeland is a conductor, repetiteur/coach, and recital accompanist whose work has been described as “pointed and dramatic” (Robert Hugill, PlanetHugill), and as “wordless eloquence…he supported the singers with both brio and sensitivity, clearly relishing his involvement in the dramatic narrative” (Margaret Tattersall, The Herald, Stratford-upon-Avon).
-Jonathan has served as a member of the music staff at Royal Academy Opera in London, and a freelance conductor, assistant conductor, chorus master, and coach for opera companies in Europe and North America.
-He also holds a position as vocal coach and assistant to the Artistic & Executive Directors of the Gerog Solti Accademia in Italy.
+British-American musician Jonathan Palmer Lakeland is a conductor, répétiteur/coach, and recital accompanist whose work has been described as “pointed and dramatic” (Robert Hugill, PlanetHugill), and as “wordless eloquence…he supported the singers with both brio and sensitivity, clearly relishing his involvement in the dramatic narrative” (Margaret Tattersall, The Herald, Stratford-upon-Avon).
+Jonathan works as a freelance conductor, assistant conductor, chorus master, and coach for opera companies in Europe and North America.
+He also holds a position as vocal coach and assistant to the Artistic & Executive Directors of the Georg Solti Accademia in Italy.
+As a recital accompanist, he has been heard on many of the world’s great stages from London’s Wigmore Hall to Lincoln Center’s Alice Tully Hall.
+As an artistic administrator and leader, Jonathan has held a number of positions with various institutions.
+From 2016 to 2019, he served as the Executive Director of The Same Stream Choir and Executive Producer of the recording label Spiritum, which is distributed by Naxos.

 Jonathan began conducting pit orchestras at the age of 14, and spent his early professional years conducting pit orchestras, arranging, and composing theatre music.
 In 2008, he began studying piano accompanying and conducting at Westminster Choir College in Princeton, NJ, during which time he also served as Assistant Conductor of the Princeton University Sinfonia, and for Westminster Opera Theatre and for CoOPERAtive, while a conducting student of David Gilbert (Manhattan School of Music).